FayonaC/dit355-distributedsystems-documentation/README.md

     2. The system’s resource-handling shall be mindful, e.g. stopped components must unsubscribe from the MQTT broker fulfilling the contract.
     3. The system shall be able to handle large amounts of requests at the same time.
 2. The system shall be responsive.
-    1. The system shall react to simultaneous bookings visually.
+    1. The system shall react to simultaneous bookings visually (preferably without requiring an active refreshing of the interface by the user).
 3. The system shall respond to updates fast.
    1. The system shall provide a way for updates to take effect within 10 minutes of their publication.